 What problem are you trying to solve?

-Provide a concise report of your findings, assumptions, and suggestions.
-The executive summary can be thought of as a miniature version of the entire document.
+Provide a concise report of your findings, assumptions, and suggestions — almost like a miniature version of the entire document.

 What makes your product or service unique?

 Define your vision — this represents the core essence of your product.
 It should set the direction for where you are headed and all that you hope to accomplish.

 How big is the opportunity or market size?